pius706975/lectronic_backend/README.md

 ```

-If re-configure "config.json" is done, do database migration after creating data in postgreSQL.
+If re-configure "config.json" is done, do database migration after creating database in postgreSQL.
 ``` bash
   # to create all tables
   npm run migrate:up